niksilver/board-game-framework/examples/simple-elm-demo/README.md

 This simple application is also useful for testing other apps, as it allows us to see raw JSON messages coming into a client in a game.

-There are two versions of the application: in JavaScript, and in Elm.

-## JavaScript version

-* *data-demo-js.html*.
-JavaScript app.
-Load this in a browswer to see the JavaScript version.
-* *lib/board-game-framework.js*.
-A copy of the framework library it uses.

-## Elm version
+There is another version of the application using just JavaScript.

 * *src/Main.elm*.
 The main Elm app.
-* *data-demo-elm.html*.
+* *simple-elm.html*.
 The shell page that the Elm app drops into.
 It sets up the JavaScript side of the ports integration.
   Load this in a browswer to see the Elm version.
 * *lib/board-game-framework.js*.
 A copy of the JavaScript framework library